Pure-Form/Pure-Form/docs/legal-source/terms-of-service.md

-# Terms of Service for Pure Life
+# Terms of Service for Pure Form

 **Last Updated:** December 9, 2025

 ## Acceptance of Terms

-By downloading, installing, or using Pure Life (the "App"), you agree to be bound by these Terms of Service ("Terms").
+By downloading, installing, or using Pure Form (the "App"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the App.

 ## Description of Service

-Pure Life is a fitness and nutrition tracking application that provides:
+Pure Form is a fitness and nutrition tracking application that provides:
 - AI-powered personalized workout plans
 - Nutrition tracking and meal planning
 - Progress monitoring and analytics